Most of the time, a primitive value is represented directly at the lowest level of the language implementation.

 All primitives are immutable, i.e., they cannot be altered.
 It is important not to confuse a primitive itself with a variable assigned a primitive value.
 The variable may be reassigned a new value, but the existing value can not be changed in the ways that objects, arrays, and functions can be altered.

-This example would help you understand the fact that primitive values are immutable.
+This example will help you understand that primitive values are immutable.

 A primitive can be replaced, but it can't be directly altered.